 3. Address Employee Personal Concerns

 Understandably, some employees may be reluctant to return to the workplace.
 They may be concerned about childcare options or exposure to COVID-19; others may prefer lucrative unemployment benefits.
 Where possible, employers should think about flexible work arrangements such as staggering work shifts and continuing telecommuting options for employees.
-For employees who refuse to return where working remotely is not an option, employers should explore potential federal, state, and local leave of absence and accommodation laws which the employee may be protected under.
+For employees who refuse to return where working remotely is not an option, employers should explore potential federal, state, and local leave of absence and accommodation laws under which the employee may be protected.
 Employees who refuse to return to work for a non-protected reason will generally lose their unemployment benefits.

 4. Be Prepared for Change

 As we’ve all heard, this pandemic is not over.
 Organizations should be equipped with plans for maintaining business continuity in the event of new outbreaks, government responses, or additional shutdowns.
 Employers should also have a plan in place to address COVID-19 exposure in the workplace and what to do if an employee tests positive for the virus.
 We have provided helpful guides on our blog to address safety precautions in the workplace and what to do when an employee appears to have symptoms of COVID-19.
 Managers should be prepared for business disruptions and organizations should have plans in place to cross-train or hire new employees to cover for those who refuse to return to work or for employee absences due to COVID-19 diagnosis, quarantine, or caring for someone with COVID-19.

 As you know, there are a lot of moving pieces to manage the impact of COVID-19 on the workplace.
 As always, Trüpp is here to help!
 We’ve been keeping up on federal, state, and local regulations as they develop.
 If you need assistance with policies, recalling employees, administering FFCRA leave, or any other HR services, get in touch with us and put our HR compliance professional’s expertise to work for you.